Top 10 change management best practices for IT and organizations

 Alterations in the composition of the organizational team and analogous internal elements.

-A noteworthy impetus for organizational change arises from the adoption of new operational frameworks, ushering in contemporary new technology, process innovations, or enhancements to existing business models.
+A noteworthy impetus for organizational change arises from the adoption of new operational frameworks, new technology, process innovations, or enhancements to existing business models.

 External factors also contribute to organizational change, with commonly observed triggers including: